julianpeeters/avro-scala-macro-annotations/README.md

         case class B(var a: Option[A])

-  expands to implement `SpecificRecord`, with the schema:
+  expands to implement `SpecificRecord` with the schema:

         {"type":"record","name":"B","namespace":"sample","doc":"Auto-generated schema","fields":[{"name":"a","type":["null",{"type":"record","name":"A","doc":"Auto-generated schema","fields":[{"name":"i","type":"int","doc":"Auto-Generated Field"}]}],"doc":"Auto-Generated Field"}]}}

 ####Please note:
 1) Works with Avro Primitives, Arrays, Nullable fields represented by Option (Map, Fixed, and true unions not yet supported)

 2) Provide a `null` argument (`@AvroRecord(null)`) to force the omission of a namespace in the generated schema, and thus read and write Avros regardless of the package of the case class.